robertobuso/university_app/README.md

 ## Built With
-- Ruby on Rails MVC framework
+- Ruby on Rails using MVC design pattern
 - Sqlite3 Database using ActiveRecord
 - Bcrypt for authentication
 - Bootstrap